SublimeText/Ceedling/README.md

 The first four schemes generate header, source and test files for each of the named variants.

 ## Running tests
-Sublime Text's build system is used to run tests.
+The Sublime Text build system is used to run all tests.

 From `Tools » Build System` menu select `Ceedling` as the build system for the project.